bchugg/stat-map/techniques for multivariate concentration.md

 See [[variational approach to concentration]].
 The idea is to use [[PAC-Bayes]] inequalities which are high probability guarantees over all probabilities measures into a simultaneous guarantee over all directions.

 In some scenarios they allow you to escape-dimension dependence (eg for sub-Gaussian random vectors) which neither chaining nor covering arguments allow you to do.

+# Reading
+- [Confidence estimation via sequential likelihood mixing](https://arxiv.org/pdf/2502.14689) by Kirschner et al. Gives several strategies including the [[variational approach to concentration]] and also relates it to [[variational inference]].